dawiong/report-a-cab/README.md

 # report-a-cab [WIP]
-Report a cab app made using Ionic.
+Report a cab app made using Ionic and Meteor.
 Just started fresh yet so functionalities are still incomplete.

 ## Road Map
 1. ~~Meteor Integration for backend purposes~~ -Done!